jokob-sk/NetAlertX/docs/REVERSE_PROXY.md

     restart: u
     nless-stopped
 ```
-Snippet of the dynamic.toml file (referenced in the yml-file above) that defines the config for Pi.Alert:
+Snippet of the dynamic.toml file (referenced in the yml-file above) that defines the config for NetAlertX:
 The following are self-defined keywords, everything else is traefik keywords:
 - pialert-router
 - pialert-service